Shatha51/who/README.md

 # who-
-this tool to show  you the secret in your operating systemm (:
+this tool to show  you the secret in your operating system (: